Ccode-archives/Ccode/README.md

  * linux
  * macos
  * windows (using WSL)
+## Installing third-party modules
+ * Download their module folder
+ * Put it in the libs folder
+ * Import it
+ * Done!
 ## Contributing
 Please send in pull requests to get your features here.